 Kidd, who was born in Collyhurst and always maintained his family home in the Manchester area, was also England coach under former City chief Sven-Goran Eriksson.

-In December 2009, KIdd became Roberto Mancini's assistant manager - a role he continue in after Mancini's departure in 2013 when Manuel Pellegrini took the reins at the Etihad.
+In December 2009, Kidd became Roberto Mancini's assistant manager - a role he continues in after Mancini's departure in 2013 when Manuel Pellegrini took the reins at the Etihad.